briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

     complaints, identifying the subscriber, and describing the nature of the complaints and when and what action was taken by the cable operator in response thereto.
-Such records shall be kept for a period of three years at cable operator’s local office, reflecting the operations to date subject to applicable laws regarding subscriber privacy and shall be made available for inspection during regular business hours.
+Such records shall be kept for a period of three years at cable operator's local office, reflecting the operations to date subject to applicable laws regarding subscriber privacy and shall be made available for inspection during regular business hours.